Urbana, IL 61801

 Service to the profession (2022):

-- Vice-president of the Downstate Illinois Chapter of the American Association of Teachers of Spanish and Portuguese (AATSP).
+- President of the Downstate Illinois Chapter of the American Association of Teachers of Spanish and Portuguese (AATSP).

 - Editorial Board member for FLTMAG, a publication by the International Association of Language Learning Technology (IALLT).

 - Editorial Advisory Board member for The Language Educator, a publication by the American Council on the Teaching of Foreign Languages (ACTFL).